City Guides

 Kelowna consistently ranks among Canada’s top small cities, offering a four-season outdoor lifestyle, strong healthcare, and a growing economy.

-Newcomers should prepare for higher housing costs and car-dependent living, but enjoy more affordability than in Vancouver and a wide choice of neighbourhoods.
+Newcomers should prepare for higher housing costs, a soft local job market, and car-dependent living, but still enjoy more affordability than in Vancouver and a wide choice of neighbourhoods.

 For years, Kelowna has been painted as the ultimate Okanagan dream: weekends on the lake, bike rides through vineyards, powder days at Big White, and a lifestyle built around sunshine.
 It’s no surprise so many Canadians wonder: is Kelowna a good place to live?